cncf/tag-security/assessments/projects/custodian/joint-review.md

 While it can be used as a security tool, the project itself has asserted it is useful for cost optimization and other non-security purposes.
 It might be more accurately described as a configuration checking tool, where security is just one type of configuration it can check.

-It is left to the user to understand how to map security policy (in human terms) to configuration checks (c7n yaml policies).
+It is left to the user to understand how to map security policy in human terms to configuration checks in machine terms (c7n yaml policies).

-## Joint-review Use
+## Joint-Review Use

-This joint-review relied heavily on materials, primarily a [Google Doc](https://docs.google.com/document/d/1s88ifDtFJzGX1O_ve6HM6_vbTkpsWDKWRDuxt9RHdcs) created by the project team.
+This joint-review relied heavily on materials, primarily a [Google Doc](https://docs.google.com/document/d/1s88ifDtFJzGX1O_ve6HM6_vbTkpsWDKWRDuxt9RHdcs), created by the project team.
 This document does not intend to provide a security audit of c7n and is not intended to be used in lieu of a security audit.
 This document provides users of c7n with a risk and threat overview of c7n.
 When taken with the self-assessment, this joint-review may provide the community with context and a starting point as part of a formal security audit.